bjh21/mal/docs/GC.md

 also mal objects, because they need to take part in the garbage-collection process.

-This guide prceeds in parallel with the main guide.
+This guide proceeds in parallel with the main guide.
 The steps here are generally deferrable, but an implementation without garbage-collection will probably not pass the tests for step 5.